 Our school follows the scheme by the White Rose Maths Hub.
 Find out more about the scheme by clicking here.

 We understand the challenges of trying to help your child with their learning, especially in a subject you may not enjoy.
 Therefore throughout the year, we will be running workshops so you can really understand our vision for your child’s mathematical development.
-Sessions will be posted nearer the time and would love you to be able to attend.
+Sessions will be posted nearer the time and we really hope you will be able to attend.

 Useful Maths Websites